TeodorStamatin/EBook_Reader/README.md

 - **Button Alignment Issues**:
   - The buttons **do not align perfectly** with their footprints, but they (hopefully) remain functional.

-- **Test Pads Size**:
-  - The **test pads are slightly larger** than ideal, which may affect probe contact but improves soldering accessibility.

 - **Via Count and Stitching**:
   - The design includes **79 vias**, which is a reasonable number for a project of this complexity.
   - **Via stitching** was applied near the **ESP32-C6** to: